Cosmological gravitational particle production and its implications for cosmological relics: JWKB Method

-\para{Strategy} The JWKB method draws upon perturbation theory and asymptotic series to tackle equations of the form in \eref{eq:WKB_diff_eqn} (as well as more general equations).
-To appreciate the strategy, note that if $Q(x) = q^2$ were a constant, one could immediately identify the four-dimensional space of solutions $y(x) = C_1 \, \ee^{-\ii q x} + C_2 \, \ee^{\ii q x}$ for arbitrary complex coefficients $C_1, C_2 \in \mathbb{C}$.
+\para{Strategy} The JWKB method draws upon perturbation theory and asymptotic series to tackle equations of the form of \eref{eq:WKB_diff_eqn} (as well as more general equations).
+To appreciate the strategy note that if $Q(x) = q^2$ is a constant, one can immediately identify the four-dimensional space of solutions $y(x) = C_1 \, \ee^{-\ii q x} + C_2 \, \ee^{\ii q x}$ for arbitrary complex coefficients $C_1, C_2 \in \mathbb{C}$.
 This observation motivates one to seek a solution for general $Q(x)$ using perturbation theory, with the constant case taken as the expansion point.
 The JWKB method entails the construction of a power series.
 With the exception of special cases, such as the constant $Q(x) = q^2$, the resultant power series is divergent.
 However the first few terms in this series typically provide a good approximation to the desired solution.
-In this appendix we focus on explaining the conceptual underpinnings of the JWKB method and remark upon its application to QFT in curved spacetime.
+In this appendix we explain the conceptual underpinnings of the JWKB method and remark upon its application to QFT in curved spacetime.